 Welcome to Passages Midwifery in South Edmonton!

-Midwives Heather Martin, Amrit Rai, Samantha Smith-Bird, Caitlin Bridson-Pateman and Lauren Kitchener are so excited to offer their services out of our new Southwest Edmonton location!
+Midwives Heather Wanjala (nee Martin), Amrit Rai, Samantha Smith-Bird, Melissa Cardinal-Grant, and Emma Willson are so excited to offer their services out of our new Southwest Edmonton location!

 ABOUT US